scikit-activeml/scikit-activeml/README.rst

 ----------------------------

-The following snippet implements an active learning cycle with 200 data points and a default budget of 10% using a Parzen window classifier (previously abbreviated as "pwc") and split uncertainty sampling.
+The following snippet implements an active learning cycle with 200 data points and a default budget of 10% using a Parzen window classifier and split uncertainty sampling.
 Similar to the pool-based example, you can wrap classifiers from ``sklearn``, use sklearn-compatible classifiers, or choose from the example classifiers provided by ``skactiveml``.